 Before Crisis Final Fantasy VII - it's been almost five years, no word at all about an international release.
 It's particularly annoying since an ad for this game was included in the North American DVD of Advent Children, and there was promise of it being released sometime in 2006.
 So even a spin-off to one of the most successful games of all time is not immune to getting the No Export treatment.
 So as for you Turks fans... sorry about your mistake of not being born Japanese.

-And finally, one of the company's most infamous oversights in this regard: Seiken Densetsu 3.
-It is the one and only World of Mana game not to be released outside of Japan[[hottip:* Well, unless you count that cellphone game]]; unfortunately, many fans of the series who have played it via emulation or importing believe it to be the best of the series.
+Seiken Densetsu 3.
+It is the one and only World of Mana game not to be released outside of Japannote Well, unless you count that cellphone game; unfortunately, many fans of the series who have played it via emulation or importing believe it to be the best of the series.
 As Square-Enix doesn't seem to be in a hurry to remake it, it doesn't seem like it'll ever have a chance to come over any time soon.

 Romancing Sa Ga series aside from the remake was never released outside of Japan.
 Square-Enix has already released a remake of SaGa 2 (Final Fantasy Legend 2) but it has yet to reach US shores for some reason despite being out for a while now.
 And with SaGa 3 remake already released, there's still no signs of overseas release.
 Either Square Enix thinks the SaGa series is killing the company, or sees Kingdom Hearts and Final Fantasy as bigger cash cows that they wouldn't bother translating.

-Nintendo drew more ire over its non-localizations of Xenoblade, The Last Story and Pandoras Tower in North America leading to an Internet Counterattack known as Operation Rainfall.Xenoblade was particularly ridiculous, as it has not only come out in Europe and Australia, but it was fully translated and dubbed for Xenoblade Chronicles!
-Thankfully, Xenoblade Chronicles came to North America in April 2012 with a limited print run, and The Last Story and Pandoras Tower made their way to North American shores thanks to publishing from XSEED Games.
+Nintendo drew more ire over its non-localizations of Xenoblade, The Last Story and Pandora's Tower in North America leading to an Internet Counterattack known as Operation Rainfall.Xenoblade was particularly ridiculous, as it has not only come out in Europe and Australia, but it was fully translated and dubbed for Xenoblade Chronicles; but it came to North America in April 2012 with a limited print run, and The Last Story and Pandora's Tower made their way to North American shores thanks to publishing from XSEED Games.

 Namco Bandai, thanks in large parts for their treatment of English-speakers with the massive Tales Series (more details further down) and plenty of their lesser intellectual properties, also has clear shades of this.